ged/inversion/README.md

     layout.body = alist
     puts layout.render

-The +for+ tag in the alist will iterate over the enumerable Articles and generate an +<li>+ for each one.
+The `for` tag in the alist will iterate over the enumerable Articles and generate an `<li>` for each one.
 The resulting template object will be set as the body of the layout template, and stringified when the enclosing template is rendered.
 Templates can be nested this way as deeply as you like.